-A new high quality, black Crocodile strap has been fitted, along with a gold plated Omega buckle.
+A new high quality, brown Crocodile strap has been fitted, along with a gold plated Omega buckle.
 We feel the strap matches the watch nicely, however, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin, however, we can also obtain most types and colours at short notice.

 The Box and Papers

 Although there are no original papers with this watch, all the numbers and markings on the watch are correct, dating the watch to 1952.
 A detailed ‘Particulars’ document will be included in the sale, along with our detailed receipt and 12 months warranty*.
 A separate insurance valuation for the replacement value of this watch will also be provided at the time of sale, along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If at any time, this watch proves to be anything less than totally authentic, or not as described, Vintage Gold Watches of London will offer you a full refund at any time”.

 The original vintage Omega presentation box shown in the photographs is included in the sale of this watch.